Agriculture &

 As the fair season wraps up, let’s come together to share ideas on designing engaging activities in agriculture and food systems for participants, especially youth.
 Join Mingla Charoenmuang (NYS 4-H) to discuss strategies, exchange experiences, and explore how Extension can create impactful, interactive experiences.
 Your insights and ideas are welcome as we reflect on and enhance our approach.

-Join us for an interview with Susan Hoskins, Director of the Institute for Resource Information Sciences.
-Renowned for creating engaging 4-H activities in geospatial science, Susan will discuss how her resources enhance agricultural learning.
-From soil painting and robotics in orchards to exploring Artificial Intelligence, she’ll showcase innovative ways to inspire youth in learning about food and agriculture.
-Don’t miss it!
+An interview with Susan Hoskins, Director of the Institute for Resource Information Sciences.
+Renowned for creating engaging 4-H activities in geospatial science, Susan discussed how her resources enhance agricultural learning.
+From soil painting and robotics in orchards to exploring Artificial Intelligence, she showcased innovative ways to inspire youth in learning about food and agriculture.